Metadata and Searching

 Custom attributes are search keywords unique to your organization.

 In addition to your folder structure, custom metadata is a way to identify and classify your assets.
 You choose the attribute field names and values that will store information, power search, control user access to assets, and drive workflows.
-NetX has seven types of custom attribute fields: text, text area, pulldown, multi-select, tag, number, and date.
+NetX has different types of custom attribute fields: text, text area, pulldown, tag, number, and date.

 System attributes are inherent to your assets.